-Note: In competitions under paragraphs 1.1, 1.2, 1.3, 1.5 and 1.9 of the International Competition definition, the commands of the Starter shall be given in English only.
+Note: In competitions under paragraphs 1. (a), (b), (c), (d) and 2. (d) of the World Rankings Competition definition, the commands of the Starter shall be given in English only.

 The Starter must not initiate the start procedures before they are sure that the relevant timing team is ready as well as the Judges at the finish and in races up to and including 200m, the Wind Gauge Operator.
 The communication process between the start and the finish area and the timing team varies according to the level of the competition.
-In events organised under paragraphs 1.1 to 1.6 of the International Competition definition and many other high level meetings there is invariably a service company responsible for the electronic timing and the Start Information System.
+In events organised under paragraphs 1. and 2. (a), (b) of the World Rankings Competition definition and many other high level meetings there is invariably a service company responsible for the electronic timing and the Start Information System.
 In this case, there will be technicians who are responsible for communication.
-In other competitions a variety of communication systems are used - radios, phones, or by using flags or flashing lights.
+In other competitions, a variety of communication systems are used - radios, phones, or by using flags or flashing lights.